jeromeetienne/webaudiox/README.md

 [example live](https://jeromeetienne.github.io/webaudiox/examples/threejs.html)
 and check its
 [source](https://github.com/jeromeetienne/webaudiox/blob/master/examples/threejs.html).
+Sure but what does it do ?

 This is useful lf you have a three.js scene and would like to play spacial sound in it.
+When a sound is played in 3d space, there are 2 actors: the listener which hear the sound and the sound source which emit the sound.
+Each of them must be localised in 3d space.

+In practice when you use it with three.js you need to constantly update the position of the listener and all the sound sources.
+First in your init, you instance the updater objects.
+Then at each iteration of your rendering loop, you update all the positions.
+Here is the API details.

 ### listener localisation